By Adam Pace, Pathway 3 Catalyst & Director of Be Well BU

 Championing health and wellness for all is the bedrock of our strategic pathways and intersects beautifully with each.
 Without this priority, we cannot achieve the other areas that are important to us—character, social innovation and inclusion.
 Having a purpose in life connects strongly to one’s definition of wellness.
 Until we learn to fully care for ourselves, we cannot fully care for others.
 This is true in loving our neighbors and creating a place of belonging for all people.

 Even without professional training, college students are far more likely to listen to their peers than they are adults.
 Leaning into this phenomenon, we’ve launched the Wellness Ambassador program within the Be Well BU program.
-Ambassadors are undergraduate students who lead peer-mentoring—primarily in their residence halls—with programming centered around Belmont’s nine dimensions of wellness.
+Ambassadors are undergraduate students who lead peer education—primarily in their residence halls—with programming centered around Belmont’s nine dimensions of wellness.
 Wellness coaching is available through the work of the Office of Student Care and Support.

-Helping to lead this effort is the University’s Well Board, comprised of faculty and staff representatives from each of the nine dimensions of wellness.
+Helping to lead the overall wellness promotion effort is the University’s Well Board, comprised of faculty and staff representatives from each of the nine dimensions of wellness.
 The team has drafted a four-year framework to guide holistic wellness programming for each area with overall themes including:

 - Listening to self and others